How Population III Supernovae Determined the Properties of the First Galaxies: Abstract

 \section{Abstract}

-The Population III (Pop~III) stars could die as supernovae that chemically enrich the early universe and trigger the primeval galaxy formation.
-Here, we model the effect of Pop~III supernova remnants (SNRs) on the formation of primeval galaxies using high-resolution radiation-hydrodynamical simulations with \enzo.
-We find that SNRs from a top-heavy Pop~III initial mass function (IMF) produce more metals, which leads to more efficient cooling of gas, thus an earlier episode of Pop~II star formation in the primeval galaxies.
-These Pop~II stars have metallicities of $\sim 10^{-3}-10^{-2} \Zs$, and their mass function follows a power law in which indices depend on types of Pop~III SNRs.
-Furthermore, the morphology of our primeval galaxies looks irregular similar to the local dwarf galaxies.
-These primeval galaxies have bolometric luminosities up to $6.0 \times 10^5 \Ls$ that is possibly detected by the James Webb Space Telescope ({JWST}) if they form at the redshift of $z \sim 10$.
+Massive Pop~III stars can die as energetic supernovae that enrich the early universe with metals and determine the properties of the first galaxies.
+With masses of about $10^9$ \Ms\ at $z \gtrsim 10$, these galaxies are believed to be the ancestors of the Milky Way.
+This paper investigates the impact of Pop~III supernova remnants (SNRs) from both Salpeter-like and top-heavy initial mass functions (IMFs) on the formation of first galaxies with high-resolution radiation-hydrodynamical simulations with the \enzo\ code.
+Our findings indicate that SNRs from a top-heavy Pop III IMF produce more metals, leading to more efficient gas cooling and earlier Pop II star formation in the first galaxies.
+From a few hundred to a few thousand Pop~II stars can form in the central regions of these galaxies.
+These stars have metallicities of $10^{-3}$ to $10^{-2}$, \Zs, greater than those of extremely metal-poor (EMP) stars.
+Their mass function follows a power-law distribution with $dN(M_*)/dM_* \propto M_*^{\alpha}$, where $M_*$ is stellar mass and $\alpha = 2.66 - 5.83$ and is steeper for a top-heavy IMF.
+We thus find that EMP stars were not typical of most primitive galaxies.